IES Vienna: European Society and Culture

 Students can take courses at the IES Center and students proficient in German may enroll in courses at the prestigious Universität Wien.

 Internships in Arts and Culture, Business, Education, and Public Service are available.
-Proficiency in German is not required for Education Field Experience and Public Service internships, but is recommended for Business internships.
 Students must enroll in accompanying seminar to earn credit.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

-Number of Students: Approximately 100-120 students attend the 2 Vienna programs each semester.
+Approximately 100-120 students attend the two Vienna programs each semester.

 Students can choose from three housing options: